marp/win10-to-win7-transformation-pack/readme.md

 This transformation pack contains code made by many different people, check credits for details.

-This version is not yet tested.
-Should work Windows 10 22H2.
+This pack is under development.
+Tested on Windows 10 22H2.

 ### Requirements
 For explorer7 you need Windows 7 ISO or DVD, it should match type and language of your system.